kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8459-memory-per-cpu/README.md

 ### Behavior

 * If both CPU and memory are controlled, VPA enforces the ratio.
 * Applies to Target, LowerBound, UpperBound, and UncappedTarget.
+* Ratio enforcement is strict:
+  * If the memory recommendation would exceed `cpu * memoryPerCPU`, then **CPU is increased** to satisfy the ratio.
+  * If the CPU recommendation would exceed `memory / memoryPerCPU`, then **memory is increased** to satisfy the ratio.
 * If ratio cannot be applied (e.g., missing CPU), fallback to standard recommendations.
-* With feature gate OFF: recommendations are unaffected.
+* With the `MemoryPerCPURatio` feature gate disabled, the `memoryPerCPU` field is ignored and recommendations fall back to standard VPA behavior.

 ### Feature Enablement and Rollback